scottcheng/scottcheng.com-v1/source/photos/index.markdown

 footer: true
 ---

-Life is beautiful, and I've learned to slow down to enjoy the moments as they slip away and appreciate what I have.
+Life is beautiful.
+I've learned to slow down to enjoy the moments as they slip away, and appreciate what I have.

 This is why I love Instagram, as the best way to capture and share my daily discoveries.
 Below is a selection of my Instagram feed, most of which are taken with my beloved [Xperia S](http://gdgt.com/sony/xperia/s/), others with [a Sony α DSLR](http://gdgt.com/sony/alpha/dslr-a330/).